Variables and Data Types in Python

 num = num / 2 # Divides num by 2

-This is really powerful because it lets our variables change and grow as our program runs.
-Try using this in your next program!
+This is really powerful because it lets our variables change as our program runs.
+Try using them in your next program!

 Putting It All Together

-Let's use everything we've learned to make a cool program:
+Let's use everything we've learned to make a program:

 days = int(input("Give me a number of days: "))